CLOSE X

 The Kennedy Space Center: 1,000,000+ Visitors Each Year

-Every year more than one million travelers from around the world visit the Center, making it one of Central Florida’s most popular attractions.
+Every year more than one million travelers from around the world visit the Kennedy Space Center, many from Orlando.
+Undoubtedly, that makes it one of Central Florida’s most popular attractions.

-Visit it – it’s guaranteed to wow every member of your family regardless of age.
+Visit it – it will wow every member of your family regardless of age.

-The star attraction of the Center is the Space Shuttle Atlantis, the craft that made NASA’s historic final launch, completing the 30-year shuttle program.
+The star attraction of the Center is the Space Shuttle Atlantis.
+That’s the craft that made NASA’s historic final launch completing the 30-year shuttle program.

 There are only three shuttles that flew in space on display around the USA.
-The Atlantis is the only one displayed with its cargo door open, and robotic arm extended, just as astronauts saw it in space.
+The Atlantis is the only display with its cargo door open, and robotic arm extended, just as astronauts saw it in space.

 Space Center’s Incredible Multimedia